andysim/MPIDOpenMMPlugin/examples/README.md

 A single ethane molecule in a 35 Å box containing 1383 water molecules.
 The initial PDB file was constructed using `openmm-setup` and the XML parameters were extracted from the CHARMM36 parameter file that ships with OpenMM, with arbitrarily chosen polarizability settings assigned to the heavy atoms.
+The `run_ethane.py` example runs a short trajectory of this system, while the `alchemy_example.py` file demonstrates how to make alchemical changes to the ethane molecule to allow it to disappear in the water box.